 BEASY software provides a range of integrated software modules to help engineers perform fatigue crack growth analysis.
-BEASY can help your engineers improve their damage tolerance analysis work by providing them with tools to more accurately understand the behavior of flaws in critical structural components.
+BEASY can help your engineers improve their damage tolerance analysis work by providing them with tools to more accurately understand the behaviour of flaws in critical structural components.
 Higher fidelity data characterizing critical crack sizes and crack growth rates will improve structural life estimates.
-If a crack is found during routine inspection a BEASY crack growth simulation can be used to determine if this crack will continue to grow and if so how much longer the asset can safely operate before repair is necessary.
+If a crack is found during routine inspection, a BEASY crack growth simulation can be used to determine if this crack will continue to grow and if so how much longer the asset can safely operate before repair is necessary.
 BEASY's automatic crack growth capability can also be used to support the non-destructive inspection (NDI) process.
 BEASY's crack path predictive capability can be used to guide NDI equipment operators to those fracture critical areas of the structure.

 BEASY Fatigue & Crack Growth

 BEASY's Fracture & Fatigue Crack Growth (FCG) software enables engineers to quickly develop high fidelity fracture mechanics models based on the actual structural component.
 This software is used by engineers, performing damage-tolerant design assessments, to determine accurate stress intensity factor (SIF) solutions and simulate 3D crack growth.

 BEASY Crack Simulation Technology provides easy to use crack modelling tools to predict:

 - Crack Growth Rates